 Integrated Care Pathways (ICPs) provide a framework for individualized and group evidence-based interventions that may include the following based on comprehensive cognitive and functional assessments:

-An individual or group therapy that can help address psychoses or insomnia
+This individual or group therapy can help address psychoses or insomnia.

 Cognitive Behavioural Social Skills Training (CBSST)

-An evidence-based group therapy that has been developed to improve social function in clinically stable older patients with schizophrenia or a related disorder.
+This evidence-based group therapy has been developed to improve social function in clinically stable older patients with schizophrenia or a related disorder.
 The groups meet once a week and the course of therapy is typically for 18 weeks.

 Cognitive Remediation Therapy (CRT)

 An evidence-based intervention designed to improve abilities such as working memory, cognitive flexibility, attention and planning, as well as improve social functioning.
 The interprofessional team also has a number of special interests related to late-life psychosis including: brain imaging, genetics, and assessment of patients not on any antipsychotic or on more than one.